Lila Deneken

-History

 Early life and career

 Born in Mexico City, she was raised with her two sisters, Gilda and Guadalupe (Lupita).
 Her singing career began in 1966 as part of the group called "Los Peg", whose other members included José José (bass player) and her sister Gilda Deneken (vocalist).
 Los Peg were known for interpreting Jazz and Bossa Nova music styles.
 These styles would become her trademark in music.
 After incorporating other music genres, such as Soul, Music Rock, Ballads, she embarked on her first international tour along with her sister Gilda.
 Touring under the name "Las Deneken" the 3-month tour turned into a full year due to their great success.
 Upon her return to Mexico, in 1972 she joined the musical group "Tabasco" with her other sister Lupita Deneken and for the first time the three sisters sang together.

 "Tabasco" was discovered by Tony De Marco who became the group's manager.
 Tabasco's first tour was across the United States of America.
 Due to the group's success, the U.S. tour was extended for several years.
 It was during this time that Lila decided to separate from the group to become a solo artist.

 Career as a solo artist

-In 1978 she competed in the OTI Festival winning 2nd place with the song "Cuando Pienso en Ti" (When I Think about You) written by Nacho Mendez and 1st place for the best interpreter of the OTI festival.
-During the 1978 OTI, she was named "Premio a la Revelacion" (The Revelation of the OTI).
-In 1980, Lila entered the OTI once more.
+In 1978, she competed in the Mexican national selection for the OTI Festival placing second with the song "Cuando pienso en ti" written by Nacho Méndez and winning the Best Performer Award and Breakout Artist Award.
+In 1980, she entered again in the Mexican national selection for the OTI Festival, placing second with the song "Se solicita una aventura" written by Roberto Cantoral.
 Lila is well known for her fashion sense, this time she wore a spectacular gown designed by Bob Mackie.
-Her performance, her presentation, her personality, and her voice garnered her once more "The Revelation of the OTI."
-She won second place for interpreting "Se solicita una aventura" (Looking for Romance) written by Roberto Cantoral.
+Her performance, her presentation, her personality, and her voice garnered her once more the Breakout Artist Award.

 Later, Lila gained fame for a song written by Bebu Silvetti and Lolita de la Colina, entitled "Por Cobardia" (Because I'm a Coward); "Por Cobardia" put her on the top of every playlist.

 In 1981 she embarked on a second International tour as a solo artist.
 She became the first and only female Latin artist to perform in the world recognized "Sporting Club" of Monaco in Monte-Carlo.
 Upon her return to Mexico she continued to perform in sold-out concerts with her Las Vegas style shows.

 Lila has appeared with many Mexican entertainers such as Gualberto Castro.